Imperial Oil Limited research snapshot

 Valuation and margin of safety

-The current price reflects a premium to lower-cycle earnings.
+The current price reflects a premium to normalized earnings and sits above the average analyst target of $108.32.
 Margin of safety improves only if normalized cash flow, asset reliability, and capital returns remain resilient after accounting for commodity, policy, and maintenance risks.

 Source-backed data